syncfusion/blazor-docs/src/pivotview/pivot-table/defer-layout-update.md

 To enable deferred updates in the static fieldlist, set the property [`AllowDeferLayoutUpdate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.SfPivotFieldList-1.html#Syncfusion_Blazor_PivotView_SfPivotFieldList_1_AllowDeferLayoutUpdate) in [`SfPivotFieldlist`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.SfPivotFieldList-1.html) as **true**.
 To make a note, the defer update option can be controlled only via Field List during runtime.

-> To make field list interact with pivot table, you need to use the **UpdateView** and **Update** methods for data source update in both field list and pivot table simultaneously.
+> To make field list interact with pivot table, you need to use the **UpdateViewAsync** and **UpdateAsync** methods for data source update in both field list and pivot table simultaneously.

 ```csharp
         <SfPivotView TValue="ProductDetails" ID="pivotview"  @ref="pivotView" AllowDeferLayoutUpdate="true" Height="530">